 For the same reason, if a kid gets sick with a disease like tuberculosis or thalassemia and all the complications those lead to if left untreated, their parents have nowhere to turn.

 Because I grew up in this, I know it through my entire being.
 I didn’t just see it while on holiday.
 I lived it.
 I know the smells, the sounds, and the feeling of an always empty stomach.

-And that’s why today, I’ve made it my life mission to help the people living in the place I grew up in.
-My work for Remedia Trust has two major branches:
+And that’s why today, as an international and motivational speaker and philanthropist, I’ve made it my life mission to help the people living in the place I grew up.
+My work for Remedia has two major branches:

 - 1) Meeting Immediate Needs

 Our work with children covers everything – education at Happy Hearts learning centers, disease treatment, nourishment, and medical help.
 Whatever they need to have a chance at a better life, we provide.

 We get them extra school help and supplies if their regular schools don’t help them (which is common if they’re in lower castes).